pestphp/pest-plugin-mutate/WIP.md

 - [ ] Automatically create documentation from mutators
 - [ ] Add more mutators and sets
 - [ ] Create a sensible default set
+- [ ] Add option to only mutate a specific class

 # Backlog Prio 2
 - [ ] Dedicated help output (`vendor/bin/pest --mutate --help`)